 Just imagine you’re on the banks of the Danube when you make Trish Maccurrach’s fish soup.
 And make the most of British wild food with an easy nettle soup.

 You can make your soups in a big kotlich pot using a tripod over a campfire, but you can always adapt to whatever cooking method you prefer.
-You can find out more about kotlich cooking here.
+You can find out more about Trish and kotlich cooking here.

 Riblja cobra (fish soup)